Abibubble/coaster-ranker/README.md

 - **Accessibility First**: WCAG 2.1 AA compliant with full keyboard navigation and screen reader support
 - **Multiple Upload Methods**: Support for CSV files, JSON data, and manual entry
-- **Collection Management**: View and manage your uploaded coaster collection
+- **Collection Management**: View and manage your uploaded coaster collection with real-time status display
-- **Responsive Design**: Works seamlessly across desktop, tablet, and mobile devices
+- **Responsive Design**: Fully optimized for all screen sizes from 320px to desktop with mobile-first approach
+- **Component Architecture**: Modular, reusable components for consistent UX across all pages
 - **Type Safety**: Full TypeScript implementation for robust development

 ## Data Persistence